Handling natural languages

 - Inverted letters: “hlelo” → “hello”

-Typo tolerance allows users to make mistakes while typing and still find the words they are looking for.
+Typo tolerance allows users to make mistakes while typing and still find the words they’re looking for.
 This is done by matching words that are close in spelling.

 Typos as language-dependent

-You can set up rules (Query Rules) that tell the engine to look for specific words or phrases in a query, and if it finds them, to instruct the engine to take a specific action or change its default behavior.
+You can set up Rules to tell the engine to look for specific words or phrases in a query and take a specific action or change its default behavior when it finds them.

-For example, some query terms can be converted into a filter.
-If a user types in a filter value—say, “red” - that term can be used as a filter instead of as a search term.
-If the full query were “red dress”, then the engine would only look at the “red” records for the word “dress”.
-This is called dynamic filtering, where filter values are removed from the search and used directly as filters.
+For example, the engine can convert some query terms into filters.
+If a user types in a filter value—say, “red”—you can use this term as a filter instead of a search term.
+With the query “red dress”, then the engine could, therefore, only look at the “red” records (based on a filter attribute) for the word “dress”.
+The process of removing filter values from the query string and using them directly as filters is called dynamic filtering.

-Dynamic filtering is only one way that Query Rules can understand and detect the intent of the user.
+Dynamic filtering is only one way that Rules can understand and detect the user’s intent.